We’re diving deep into one of my favorite topics today: beautiful types of seam finishes.

 Here’s the thing: at some point in your sewing journey, you’ll start wanting to make the insides of your projects as pretty as the outsides.

 It shouldn’t be your first sewing goal, but eventually dreams of bias bound seams will invade your thoughts.
 Weird but true.
 Also inevitable is the day you’ll come across a fabric that won’t play nice with a serger.

 The truth is that there is no one-size fits all seam finish for every fabric.

-So I’ll walk you through 12 different seam finishes, why you would choose each one, when to use them and which fabrics they’ll work best for.
+So I’ll walk you through 13 different types of seam finishes, why you would choose each one, when to use them and which fabrics they’ll work best for.
 We’ll start with the easy ones and build up from there.
 My goal is that by the end you’ll walk away brainstorming different options for your next project.

 4 Simple seam finishes